Information for New Majors in Economics

 Student information

-• Advisors: Office hours for the advisors are posted on this page.
-Students may also email their questions to econ-advising@columbia.edu.
+- Advisors: office hours for the Students may also email questions to econ-advising@columbia.edu

-• Preparing for Graduate School: Here is some advice for students considering graduate work in economics.
+- Preparing for Graduate School: advice for prospective PhD students in economics

 Course Information

-• Course Prerequisites: Prerequisites for all economics courses are posted here.
+- Course Prerequisites: prerequisites for all economics courses.
 The department strictly enforces all course prerequisites.

-• Registration Information: Posted here is registration information for courses that have restricted registration (eg. corporate finance, research credit, etc.)
+- Registration Information: information for courses with restricted registration (e.g. Independent study, research credit, etc.)

-• Senior Seminars (Registration Info and Descriptions): Posted on these two pages are the topics of the current senior seminar offerings and the registration procedures to take a senior seminar.
-All students should read the Seminar Registration page prior to their final year at Columbia.
+- Senior Seminars (Registration Info and Descriptions): registration information for senior seminars and the topics of the current senior seminar All students should read the Seminar Registration page prior to their final year at Columbia.

-• Tutors: Here you will find a link to a list of graduate student tutors in economics.
+- Tutors: a list of graduate student tutors in economics.

 Requirements and Forms

-• Checklists: Use these checklists to keep track of your progress in your major.
-These checklists will also alert you to some very common problems that you need to address with the department.
+- Checklists: checklists to keep track of your progress in your major.
+Do not rely on friends or classmates for information about major requirements.
 You should fill one out as soon as possible.

 Announcements

-• Current Course Offerings: Each year we post the courses that we plan to offer during the academic year on this page.
+- Current Course Offerings: course offerings for the academic year.
 This page is updated periodically throughout the year as course offerings change.

-• Newsletters: Prior to the registration periods in November and April, we send out information regarding major requirements and course offerings.
+- Newsletters: Prior to the registration periods in November and April, we send out information regarding major requirements and course offerings.
+You should read this when you receive it.
+You can always refer to it later online on this page.

-• Summer Mailing: Early in August, we also send out information regarding major requirements, application to honors thesis seminar and course offerings.
+- Summer Mailing: Early in August, we send out information regarding major requirements, application to honors thesis seminar and course offerings.
+As with the Newsletter, you should read this when you receive it.
+You can refer to it later on this page.

 Opportunities

-• Research Opportunities for Current Students: Information on Research Credit (GU4995 and 4996) and on finding a position is posted here.
+- Research Opportunities for Current Students: information on Research Credit (GU4995 and 4996) and on finding a position.
 Students considering graduate work or writing a senior thesis in economics should take one or more RA positions during their time at Columbia.

-• Full-Time Research Opportunities for Graduates: This page has links to many organizations (academic, governmental, private sector, etc.) that hire RAs in economics.
+- Full-Time Research Opportunities for Graduates: links to many organizations (academic, governmental, private sector, ) that hire RAs in economics.
 Students considering graduate work in economics, should consider taking a pre-doctoral RA position for two years after graduation.

-• Career Opportunities: Here are links to pages with information about careers in economics, as well as, links and tips for career searches.
+- Career Opportunities: information about careers in economics, as well as, links and tips for career searches.

 Honors and Prizes

-• Departmental Honors and Senior Honors Thesis: General criteria to receive honors in economics, as well as, tips for writing a thesis, finding a topic and finding an adviser are posted here.
+- Departmental Honors and Senior Honors Thesis: general criteria to receive honors in economics, as well as, tips for writing a thesis, finding a topic and finding an advisor.

-• Departmental Honors Recipients: A list of all thesis writers and titles are posted here.
+- Departmental Honors Recipients: a list of all thesis writers and titles.
 You will also find several examples of recent senior theses.

-• Prizes: Here is information about eligibility for the awards and how to apply for them.
+- Prizes: eligibility for the awards and how to apply for them.
 A list of recent prize recipients is also posted.

 Advising

-Students may request a personal faculty advisor to discuss academic or career goals.
-Faculty advisors will not discuss major requirements – that is the role of the graduate student advisors.
+Majors may request a personal faculty advisor to discuss academic or career goals.
+Faculty advisors will not discuss major requirements.
+Questions about requirements must be directed to Econ advising.
 Faculty advisors will discuss course selection to meet intellectual goals and interests as well as career or research options.
 If you plan on attending a PhD program in economics or pursuing economics research after graduation, then it is recommended that you request a faculty advisor.
 To request a faculty advisor, you must complete the online form on the Advisors page.
 Faculty advisors are assigned at the beginning of each semester.

-If you receive information from sources outside of the department that appears to contradict the information that you read on our website or in the Bulletin, then you should not rely on that advice.
-In this case you should consult with one of the econ graduate student advisors or send email to econ-advising@columbia.edu for clarification of the rules.
+If you receive information from sources outside of the department including on your Degree Audit Report that appears to contradict the information that you read on our website or in the Bulletin, then you should not rely on that advice.
+In this case you should contact Econ advising for clarification of the rules.

-• We require that all majors and joint majors must take a minimum of 5 lecture courses in the Columbia Department of Economics.
-Concentrators must take a minimum of 4.
+- We require that all majors and joint majors must take a minimum of 5 lecture courses in the Columbia Department of Economics.

 High School Math Courses and IB Math Standard Level exam: Students who have received written approval from the Math Department exempting them from MATH UN1101 Calculus-I based on their grades in a high school math course, and students who are exempted from Calculus-I from having taken the IB Standard Level exam in math must replace the missing 3 college credits by taking an additional course.
 The one additional course may be selected from the following list: